awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_accounts.md

 ## GuardDuty Master Accounts<a name="guardduty_master"></a>

-Users from the master account can configure GuardDuty as well as view and manage GuardDuty findings for their own account and all of their member accounts\.
+Users from the master account can configure GuardDuty as well as view and manage GuardDuty findings for their own account and all associated member accounts\.

 The following is how users from a master account can configure GuardDuty:
 + Users from a master account can generate sample findings in their own account\.
 Users from a master account CANNOT generate sample findings in members' accounts\.